nushell/nushell.github.io/book/variables_and_subexpressions.md

 > ls | where {|$x| $x.size > 10kb }
 ```

-For short-hand syntax to work, the column name must appear on the left-hand side of the operation (like `size` in `size > 10kb`).
+For the short-hand syntax to work, the column name must appear on the left-hand side of the operation (like `size` in `size > 10kb`).